dfandrich/oldmailconvert/README.md

-If you're more interested in converting between the contemporary formats mbox, MMDF, Maildir and MH mail, one simple way is to use the Mutt mailer (http://mutt.org/), by loading one style of mailbox and mass copying all the messages into the other style.
+If you're more interested in converting between the contemporary formats mbox, MMDF, Maildir and MH mail, one simple way is to use the Mutt mailer (http://mutt.org/), by reading from one style of mailbox, tagging all the messages, then mass saving them all into an empty mailbox of the other style.

 A simple way of turning a plain RFC822 message into a mailbox is to pipe it to formail, which is part of procmail (https://www.procmail.org/).